hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 to have their certificate authorities so that the members can know which clients they can trust.
 See the [Mutual Authentication section](#913-mutual-authentication).

 ## 5.6.
-Enabling Hazelcast Viridian Discovery
+Enabling Hazelcast Cloud Discovery

-Hazelcast Node.js client can discover and connect to Hazelcast clusters running on [Hazelcast Viridian](https://viridian.hazelcast.com/).
+Hazelcast Node.js client can discover and connect to Hazelcast clusters running on [Hazelcast Cloud](https://cloud.hazelcast.com/).
 For this, provide authentication information as `clusterName` and enable cloud discovery by setting your `discoveryToken` as shown below.

 ```javascript